Top of page Skip to main content

 Our people

-Treasury’s success relies on having a capable and professional workforce.
+Treasury’s success relies on its capable and professional workforce.
 We are committed to investing in our people to ensure we deliver on our areas of focus and achieve our purpose.
-We value employee wellbeing and integrity and seek to embed a supportive culture that enables people to thrive.
+Diversity, wellbeing and integrity are embedded in a supportive culture that enables people to thrive.

-Treasury is committed to being an Australian Public Service (APS) employer of choice.
-We will develop strategies in line with the Plan to promote the careers available and the benefits of working at Treasury.
-Implementation of the Plan will be complemented by our continued efforts to foster safe, respectful and accessible workplaces.
-The Plan is underpinned by two core strategies:
+Implementation of the Plan is complemented by our continued efforts to foster safe, respectful and accessible workplaces and is underpinned by two core strategies:

 Our pro‑integrity culture